Skip to Content

 • Mungo Outback Journey - Private Tour

-Accommodation: Mungo Lodge
+Accommodation: Mungo Lodge | Meals: LD

-Your exploration will include walks and drives through diverse habitats, from mallee woodlands to saltbush expanses.
+Exploration will include walks and drives through diverse habitats, from mallee woodlands to saltbush expanses.
 See abundant Emus and often see Pink Cockatoos and occasional Cockatiels in this region along with chats and arid land fairy wrens.
 The Crested Bellbird is often heard and sometimes seen.
 Raptors including the Spotted Harrier, Black Falcon, Grey Falcon and Wedge-tailed Eagle are known to nest in the area.
 The journey culminates with a drive across the dry lake bed to the lunettes, where you'll trace 50,000 years of Aboriginal history through the landscape.
-After an optional early morning bird walk on Day 14, you will enjoy a final breakfast at Mungo Lodge before driving out of the desert to Mildura.
+After an optional early morning bird walk on Day 14, enjoy a final breakfast at Mungo Lodge before driving out of the desert to Mildura.

-Accommodation: Mungo Lodge
+Accommodation: Mungo Lodge | Meals: BLD

-Day 12.
+Day 14.
 Mildura.
 After an optional early morning bird walk, enjoy a final breakfast at Mungo Lodge before driving out of the desert to Mildura for your airport dropoff to take your departing flights.

 Media Gallery